 - a.
 We address the significant risks of material misstatement, whether due to fraud or error, through our detailed audit procedures. - b.
-We will obtain an understanding of the five components of internal control sufficient to assess the risk of material misstatement of the financial statements or material noncompliance related to federal and state awards whether due to error or fraud, and to design the nature, timing, and extent of further audit procedures.
-We will obtain a sufficient understanding by performing risk assessment procedures to evaluate and design controls relevant to an audit of financial statements and to determine whether they have been implemented.
-We will use such knowledge to: - > Identify types of potential misstatements or noncompliance. - > Consider factors that affect the risks of material misstatement or material noncompliance. - > Design tests of controls, when applicable, and substantive procedures.
+We will obtain an understanding of the five components of internal control sufficient to assess the risk of material misstatement of the financial statements whether due to error or fraud, and to design the nature, timing, and extent of further audit procedures.
+We will obtain a sufficient understanding by performing risk assessment procedures to evaluate the design of controls relevant to an audit of financial statements and to determine whether they have been implemented.
+We will use such knowledge to: - > Identify types of potential misstatements. - > Consider factors that affect the risks of material misstatement. - > Design tests of controls, when applicable, and substantive procedures.